jamesmh/Injector.js/README.md

 #### Function:

 Supply the .inject() method with the function you are in.
-Note that lambda, anonymous and self-executing functions will not work.
+Note that anonymous and self-executing functions will not work.

 ```javascript
 var regularFunction = function(HttpService, RouterService) {